 Of those, only around 227 are inhabited.
 Some inhabited islands are occupied by only a small population.
 (Sometimes only one or two people!)

 Did you know that almost two-thirds of Greek territory is occupied by the sea?
 If you were to take the entirety of Greece’s coastline, including the islands and the mainlands, you get a length exceeding 15,000km.

 This makes it the largest coastline in the Mediterranean and the eleventh in the world.
 It should come as no surprise then, that Greece has strong maritime traditions.
 (Historically, even the symbol of Christmas in Greece was a boat!)

 Conduct a quick Google search for ¨how many Greek islands are inhabited¨ and you will note that the results vary wildly.
 Estimates range from between 166 and 227.

 But what is the true number and where are these websites getting their data?
 Most websites that discuss how many Greek islands are inhabited are Greek travel blogs like this one, rather than official sources and censuses.

 Greek bureaucracy is a thing and it’s likely that a lot of the data you find online is inaccurate or outdated.
 Greece has never been a stickler for the rules so to speak, and updating administrative records is certainly not a priority.

 The last census in Greece was conducted in 2011.
-That’s over 10 years ago.
+That was over 10 years ago!

 The reason that some of this data may be inaccurate is that the situation is ever-changing, and people often move.
 For instance, there are several Greek islands with very small populations of less than 50.